unlock-protocol/docs/docs/tools/hardhat-plugin.md

 ### Networks

-Info about already deployed Unlock contracts (on mainnet, rinkeby, optimism, bsc, xdai/gnosis, etc.) are added to the `unlock` param of the hardhat config.
+Info about already deployed Unlock contracts (on mainnet, optimism, bsc, xdai/gnosis, etc.) are added to the `unlock` param of the hardhat config.
 You can pass custom info about your own Unlock deployments directly in `hardhat.config.js`.

 #### Config example